haiderooo/portfolio/_posts/2026-01-23-finalized-miniproject2.md

 This study analyzed facebook comments between 2023-25 on public pages prominent in Gilgit-Baltistan to investigate the use of colonialism as signifier in discourse around a recently instituted property law called Gilgit-Baltistan Land Reforms Act 2025.
 <!--more-->

+This study has been successfully completed.
+See full description including findings by clicking [here](https://haiderooo.github.io/portfolio/project2/).